Discover all the tax services we offer

 As a US expat, you will be taxed on your self-employment earnings as a contractor in both your country of residence and in the US.
 To mitigate or avoid double taxation, you may claim a foreign tax credit to offset US tax on your foreign self-employment earnings.
 The foreign tax credit is usually beneficial in a high-tax country, where the tax rate for your net self-employment earnings is higher in your country of residence than in the US.

-For 2020, up to $107,600 of foreign earned salary income, or net business income earned as a contractor, can be excluded from taxable income on a US return.
-To qualify for the Foreign Earned Income Exclusion (FEIE) of $107,600, for tax year 2020, an expat should have resided overseas for at least 330 days in a 365-day period (not necessarily a calendar-year 365-day period).
+For 2021, up to $108, 700 of foreign earned salary income, or net business income earned as a contractor, can be excluded from taxable income on a US return.
+To qualify for the Foreign Earned Income Exclusion (FEIE) of $108,700, for the tax year 2021, an expat should have resided overseas for at least 330 days in a 365-day period (not necessarily a calendar-year 365-day period).
 The foreign earned income exclusion is preferable in a low-tax country such as Hong Kong or Singapore, or a no-tax country such as the UAE.

 Sometimes, an employer provides health insurance to the online teacher.
-In such cases where you end up paying for your own health insurance coverage in your country of residence, remember that the annual premiums paid can be claimed as an “above-the-line” deduction to lower your self employment tax.
+In such cases where you end up paying for your own health insurance coverage in your country of residence, remember that the annual premiums paid can be claimed as an “above-the-line” educator expense deduction to lower your self-employment tax.
 However, this deduction will not reduce your net self-employment income that is subject to the self-employment tax of 15.3% on your US tax return.